 • to third parties (whether affiliated or unaffiliated with us) upon any reorganization of the District or transfer or some of all of its services to another entity.

 • by you on message boards, blogs and other services to which you are able to post information.
-Please note that any information you post or disclose through these services will become public information, and may be available to visitors to this website and to the general public.
+Please note that any information you post or disclose through these services will become public information and may be available to visitors to this website and to the general public.
 We urge you to be thoughtful when disclosing your Personal Information, or any other information, on this site.

 • to your friends associated with your social media account, to other website users as well as to your social media account provider, in connection with your social sharing activity, such as if you connect your social media account to your use of this website.
 By connecting your use of this website to your social media account, you authorize us to share information with your social media account provider and you understand that the use of the information we share will be governed by the social media site’s privacy policy.
 If you do not want your Personal Information shared with other users or with your social media account provider, please do not connect your social media account with your use of this website and do not participate in social sharing on this website.